samherring99/stable-audio-sample-explorer/README.md

 ## Future Work
 - Add strength values for combination of nodes
-- Combining should be using inpainting also, need to figure this out more
+- Combining should be using inpainting also, need to figure this out more (combines waveforms right now)
 - 'Remixing' works but is usually messy and unpredictable
 - Add better UI details
 - Add the ability to delete nodes
 - Add the ability to save a project and re-load it
+- Better organization of the filesystem for audio files
 - and more to come